KIZI/LinkedHypernymsDataset/README.md

 This module loads results of the HypernymExtractor module where a DBpedia resource type is represented by another DBpedia resource and tries to map it to a DBpedia ontology type.
 It is achieved by a naive ontology mapping algorithm.
 For each entity-linked hypernym pair, the algorithm tries to ﬁnd a DBpedia Ontology concept based on a textual match.
 The result is a set of files which are used in the final step making LHD datasets in the LHDTypeInferrer module.

-Before starting the mapping process, check the LHDOntologyCleanup/module.properties file:
+Before starting the mapping process, check the OntologyCleanup section in the main config file (application.LANG.conf).

-    global.properties.file=../global.properties                                          # path to the global.properties file
-    manualmapping.overridetypes.path=../data/datasets/override-types_en                  # path to the file where handwritten rules - excluded types are saved (this is an optional setting) manualmapping.excludetypes.path=../data/datasets/exclude-types                       # path to the file where handwritten rules, mappings of types to another one, are saved (this is an optional setting)

 After checking the properties go to the LHDOntologyCleanup directory and start the mapping process by these commands (there are required result files of the HypernymExtractor process in the output directory):

-    mvn scala:run -DaddArgs=module.properties
+    mvn scala:run -DaddArgs=../application.LANG.conf

 ##3.
 LHDTypeInferrer module

 This is the final step making LHD datasets.
 LHDTypeInferrer module tries to infer remaining DBpedia ontology types by the STI algorithm (Statistical Type Inference) which weren't mapped within the previous step.

-Before starting the inferring process, check the LHDTypeInferrer/module.properties file:
+Before starting the inferring process, check the TypeInferrer section in the main config file (application.LANG.conf).

-    global.properties.file=../global.properties                              # path to the global.properties file
-    compressTemporaryFiles=true                                              # if true then all generated temporary files will be zipped to the one file and deleted from the output directory (true|false).

 After checking the properties go to the LHDTypeInferrer directory and start the inferring process by these commands (there are required result files of the LHDOntologyCleanup process in the output directory):

-    mvn scala:run -DaddArgs=module.properties
+    mvn scala:run -DaddArgs=../application.LANG.conf

 ##Results

-The LHDTypeInferrer module made two key files: **LANG.LHDv1.draft.nt** and **LANG.LHDv2.draft.nt**.
+The LHDTypeInferrer module made two key files: **LANG.LHDv1.draft.nt**, **LANG.LHDv2.draft.nt** and **LANG.plainHyp.draft.nt**.
 If the property 'compressTemporaryFiles' was set to 'true', all temporary files were zipped to the **LANG.temp.draft.zip** file and deleted from the output directory; if false, temporary files still exist in the output directory.

 ###LHD 1.0